Damephena/foodven/README.md

+# !IMPORTANT:
+This application is undergoing *complete* revamp.
+There is no defined timeframe for completion.

 ## Foodven
 An application which hosts different vendors and customers to allow purchase of food via available menus.
 The application is still in progress.